AidanGrambihler/strategic-discovery-engine/README.md

 pytest

 ## 📊 Methodology & Metrics
-Target Variable (DSR): Calculated as the ratio of observed individuals using electronic devices vs. individuals engaged in social interaction: $$DSR = \frac{Digital}{Social + 1}$$Multi-Model Stack: Employs OLS for baseline, MixedLM to account for ZIP-level clustering, and Negative Binomial GLMs to validate count-based densities.Causal Diagnostic: Employs a "Placebo Test" to ensure reliability predicts behavioral shifts (DSR) specifically, rather than general foot traffic volume.
+Target Variable (DSR): Calculated as the ratio of observed individuals using electronic devices vs. individuals engaged in social interaction:$$DSR = \frac{Digital}{Social + 1}$$

+Statistical Rigor: All hypothesis testing is conducted with a significance threshold of $\alpha = 0.05$.
+While some variables (like Median Income) showed trends at the $p < 0.1$ level, they are interpreted with caution regarding city-wide generalizability.

+Multi-Model Stack: Employs OLS for baseline, MixedLM to account for ZIP-level clustering, and Negative Binomial GLMs to validate count-based densities.

+Causal Diagnostic: Employs a "Placebo Test" to ensure reliability predicts behavioral shifts (DSR) specifically, rather than general foot traffic volume.

 ## 🛠 Engineering & Statistics Stack
 Modeling: statsmodels (OLS, MixedLM, GLM), patsy